Dustin Hoffman as Benjamin Braddock, nervous and aimless college graduate

 Benjamin wears his dark gray flat front trousers with zip fly, side pockets, no back pockets, and plain-hemmed bottoms.
 His belt is black leather with a dark gunmetal single-prong buckle.

-The nature of Benjamin’s association with Mrs. Robinson leaves no part of his outfit unseen, giving plenty of screen time to his white cotton boxer shorts and charcoal socks.
+The nature of Benjamin’s association with Mrs. Robinson leaves no part of his outfit unseen, giving plenty of screen time to his white-and rust railroad-striped cotton boxer shorts and charcoal socks.

 Months later, after the fallout with the Robinson family, Benjamin proudly presents himself to his parents and declares that he’s “going to marry Elaine Robinson”, despite her not having talked to her since she threw him out of her family’s house for the unarguably valid reason of his having slept with her mother (see above).
 The Braddocks are overjoyed as he announces that he’ll be going up to Berkeley to pop the question… until they realize that Elaine doesn’t even know that he plans on asking her to marry him and, in fact, doesn’t even like him (a considerable understatement given the terms of their falling-out.